Terms and Conditions

 6. Restrictions

-• Should damage occur the hirer must make good any damage caused by the use of decorations/alterations.
+Should damage occur, the hirer must make good any damage caused by the use of decorations/alterations.
+Failure to do so may result in a charge being levied to make good such damage.

-• No alterations, fixtures or placards, etc may be attached to the building or outside premises without prior written approval from the Village Hall.
+No alterations, fixtures or placards, etc may be attached to the building or the outside premises without prior written approval from the Village Hall.

-• Collections, games of chance, sweepstakes or lotteries can only be conducted on the premises as a fund-raising activity with prior written approval from the Village Hall.
+Collections, games of chance, sweepstakes or lotteries can only be conducted on the premises as a fund-raising activity with prior written approval from the Village Hall.
+In addition, should any activity require other agreements/licences etc, the hirer shall obtain these in advance of the event and provide a copy to the village hall, prior to the event taking place.

 7. Insurance/Indemnity